 To paraphrase Mark Wheatley in the Conversation Engine, consistency is crucial — and there’s no greater red thread for consistency across customer interaction points than the data they willingly give you at critical points during your relationship.
 The key here is to hold accurate conversations with customers on an individual basis — but by the million.

-The beauty of using customer data as a central point of interaction, is that you can also use it as a solid reference for your customer acquisition strategy.
+The beauty of using customer data as the central point of interaction is that you can also use it as a solid reference for your customer acquisition strategy.
 Instead of solely relying on buying audiences or bidding on someone else’s customer base, you can match your quality set of interactions and conversations with attributes that really match those who love your product or service.
 You can create exact-match lookalikes right beside the origins of your most valuable assets.

 This not only means you are delivering value to those you know care — but that they are much more likely to reward you for matching their intent with consistent, life-long conversions that see you exceeding your KPIs with a sky-high margin.